 Stop being shocked by courtesy.
 That’s how people are supposed to behave.
 Doing something when you are scheduled to does not warrant a parade.
 Being late should illicit shame.
 Being really late should illicit scorn.
 Being super late should be grounds for capital punishment.

 It’s gotten so bad that I have resorted to verbally defining my expectations.
 “7 means 7” has escaped my lips on numerous occasions.
 And yet, people still choose to ignore my calls for basic civility.
-I cannot even begin to quantify the times I have called utility companies with some version of the following complaint: “They were supposed to be here between 7 and 8.
-It’s now 9, where are they?”
+I cannot even begin to quantify the times I have called utility companies with some version of the following complaint: “You were supposed to be here between 7 and 8.
+It’s now 9.
+WTF?”
 I then get some bullshit excuse about traffic or rattlesnakes, which is rarely coupled with an actual apology.
 If New Mexico was a Starbucks employee, they would have been fired after the first week.